DanielPickens/Jungle-Run/README.md

 ## Usage

 Double click the game.py to open the game, Click start to start playing the game.
-The objective of the game is to clear all levels & collecting diamonds without getting hit by bees, slimes or without touching water & lava
+The objective of the game is to clear all levels & collecting diamonds without getting hit by bees, slimes or without touching water & lava.

 Controls:
 * Use Space or Up arrow key to jump.